 Respiratory syncytial virus (RSV) immunisation campaign

-Western Australian parents of eligible babies can now access immunisation to protect their child from respiratory syncytial virus (RSV).
+Western Australian parents of eligible babies and pregnant women can now access immunisation to protect their child from respiratory syncytial virus (RSV).

 Objectives

-• To increase awareness among parents of young babies about RSV and the importance of protecting their child for their first RSV season.
+• To increase awareness among expecting mothers and parents of young babies about RSV and the importance of protecting their child for their first RSV season.

-• To educate parents of young babies about the RSV immunisation program and the importance of being immunised.
+• To educate expecting mothers and parents of young babies about the RSV immunisation program and the importance of being immunised.

-• To encourage new parents to consent for their child to be immunised as part of the program.
+• To encourage soon to be mums and new parents to consent for their child to be immunised as part of the program.

 • To reduce instances of RSV illness in young babies and reduce hospitalisations.